hugl2030/electron-microscopy-training/README.md

 ### Checklist

-- [ ] Is our writing the most clear, yet concise for making decision for a complete beginner and for those who haven't used the instrument for months and years?
+- [ ] Is our writing the clearest yet most concise for decision-making for complete beginners and those who haven't used the instrument in months or years?
-- [ ] Have we added concise changelog for each document?
-Ex) `Dec 13, 2025 - add 4D-STEM tutorial draft by @bobleesj`
+- [ ] Have we added a concise changelog for each document?
+Example: `Dec 13, 2025 - add 4D-STEM tutorial draft by @bobleesj`
-- [ ] Did you run `python scripts/process_new_images.py --max-width 1200 --delete-originals` for new images added?
+- [ ] Did you run `python scripts/process_new_images.py --max-width 1200 --delete-originals` for new images?

 ### Writing conventions and principles

 Writing guides for humans and quality control:

-- We want to make correct decisions with the least amount of cognitive overload for the reader.
+- We want to make correct decisions with the least cognitive overload for the reader.
-- We want this guide to be "IKEA manual" of microscopes.
+- We want to serve "IKEA manual" of microscopes.
-- This guide should be also followed by someone with minimal supervision with for beginners.
-- Use the least amount writing required yet deliver the intended, ambinguous results.
-The old "A picture worth thouands words" can be judiicously applied.
+- The adage "A picture is worth a thousand words" should be judiciously applied.
+Balance richness vs. cognitive overload.

 Formatting consistency designed for LLM: